james-bowman/blog/content/post/optimising-machine-learning-algorithms-part2.md

 }
 ```

-As you can see there is little difference to the code beyond which matrix type is constructed.
+As you can see there is little difference to the code beyond the type of matrix used.
 To test the two versions I used Go's built in benchmark functionality and a subset of the 20 Newsgroups dataset as used in Scikit Learn.
 The subset of the dataset used for this benchmark comprises 2,001 documents representing a vocabulary of 33,552 unique terms.
 This results in a a term document matrix of size 33,552 x 2,001 with only 385,944 non-zero values (99.5% of the matrix elements contain zero values).
 Here are the two benchmark functions.

 ``` Go
 // Benchmark feature extraction vectorisation into Dense vs Sparse matrices